EYBlockchain/nightfall_3/README.md

 ## Apps

 Nightfall_3 provides some reference applications (which make use of the SDK) so that you can exercise its features.
 To use it:

 - run up nightfall_3 as described above and wait for the deployment to complete;
-- in the `apps` folder there are small applications like `proposer` or `challenger` you can run with `npm start`.
+- in the `apps` folder there are small applications like `proposer` or `challenger` you can run with `./start-apps`.
 For example, `proposer` will start a small application running which will sign block proposal transactions;

 ## Limitations